andrewdmcleod/layer-apache-hadoop-nodemanager/README.md

 distributed processing of large data sets across clusters of computers using a simple programming model.

-This charm deploys a compute / slave node running the NodeManager and DataNode components of
-[Apache Hadoop 2.7.1](http://hadoop.apache.org/docs/r2.7.1/),
-which provides computation and storage resources to the platform.
+This charm deploys a slave node running the NodeManager component [Apache Hadoop 2.7.1](http://hadoop.apache.org/docs/r2.7.1/), which provides computation resources to the platform.

 ## Usage